mongodb/mongo-python-driver/doc/examples/high_availability.rst

 High Availability and mongos
 ----------------------------

-An instance of :class:`~pymongo.connection.Connection` can be configured to automatically connect to a different mongos if the instance it is currently connected to fails.
+An instance of :class:`~pymongo.mongo_client.MongoClient` can be configured to automatically connect to a different mongos if the instance it is currently connected to fails.
 If a failure occurs, PyMongo will attempt to find the nearest mongos to perform subsequent operations.
 As with a